-Making sure that the QSAR Models, or other in silico models and NAMs data are fit for purpose or combining them to provide weight-of-evidence (WoE) approaches for hazard assessment that ensure consistency when comparing results and are aligned with chemicals legislation (e.g., similar criteria).
+Making sure that the QSAR models, or other in silico models and NAMs data are fit for purpose or combining them to provide weight-of-evidence (WoE) approaches for hazard assessment that ensure consistency when comparing results and are aligned with chemicals legislation (e.g., similar criteria).

-Preliminary report of the 1st SETAC-EC Consultation meeting on SSbD, October 2, 2023 (online)
+Page 16 of 28 Preliminary report of the 1st SETAC-EC Consultation Meeting on SSbD, 2 October 2023 (online)

-3.3.2 Proposed ideas
+3.3.2.
+Proposed ideas